tomoswill/wind_turbine_analyser/README.md

   -h, --help            show this help message and exit --cvs_dir CVS_DIRECTORY
-                        Directory path to CVS data log files
+                        Directory path to CVS data log files --save                Output the plot to PNG --no-display          Do not interactively display the plot
 ```
 ## Installation
 ### Linux